What is income protection?

 Income protection works by providing you with a portion of your income while you’re unable to work.
 Your payments will usually be worth between 50% to 65% of what you’d usually earn but can be more than this.
 The exact amount will depend on your circumstances, your chosen insurer and the agreed policy terms.

-Your payments will continue until you return to work or reach the end of your policy term.
+Your monthly payments are waived if you are claiming on the policy and will continue again once you have returned to work.
 Some insurers will cover you until you retire, as long as you’re medically unable to work.
 If you pass away, the monthly payments will stop.

 Once you have an income protection policy in place, you can make multiple claims throughout your policy term.
 This differs from some other types of insurance policy which end as soon as you’ve made a claim.

-Yes, stress is often covered under income protection.
-Not all insurers will cover you for stress however, particularly if you’ve struggled with stress or your mental health in the past.
+Yes, mental health is often covered under income protection.
+Not all insurers will cover you for mental health however, particularly if you’ve struggled with this in the past.

 If you want a policy that covers you for stress, depression and other mental health issues, it’s a good idea to speak to an insurance broker like one of our team instead of approaching an insurance provider directly.
 An expert insurance advisor will compare policies from across the industry until they find the most suitable cover for you.